open-telemetry/weaver/docs/specs/multi-registry/multi_registry.md

 A series of changes are proposed to support multiple semantic convention registries in OpenTelemetry.

-> Note: This proposal aims to describe the overall changes needed to realize this vision.
-However,
+> Note 1: This proposal aims to describe the overall changes needed to realize the multi-registry long term vision.
-> this does not mean that we cannot introduce the changes incrementally.
+> However, this does not mean that we cannot introduce the changes incrementally.
 For example, we could start
 > by supporting attributes only and then progressively add support for metrics, events, spans, etc.

+> Note 2: In this document, the term "semantic convention registry" refers to the collection of semantic
+> conventions (attributes, groups, etc.) that define the semantics of the data model used in OpenTelemetry.
+> The term "registry" is used interchangeably with "semantic convention registry".

+> Note 3: In this document, the term "OTEL" refers to the OpenTelemetry project.

 ## Use Case Example

 The following use case is not intended to be exhaustive, but it should provide a good idea of the types of multi-registry scenarios we aim to support.

-The diagram below illustrates a small but concrete example of how multiple semantic convention registries could be used together.
+The diagram below illustrates a small but concrete example of how multiple registries could be used together.

 ![Multi-Registry Use Case](images/multi_registry_use_case.svg)